getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ## Workflows for Managing your Event Stream

-Applying the proper filters, SDK configuration and rate limits is an iterative and on-going process.
+Applying the proper filters, SDK configuration, and rate limits is an iterative and on-going process.
 Sentry provides several tools to increase your visibility into the events and issues aggregating in your streams.
 Let's see how they can be leveraged to manage your streams.

 ### > **How can I see a breakdown of incoming events?**